tdimino/SocialAGI/docs/docs/intro.md

 # Welcome to SocialAGI

-> Practical Tools for AI Souls
+> Subroutines for AI Souls

 **SocialAGI** offers developers clean, simple, and extensible abstractions for directing the cognitive processes of large language models (LLMs).
 Advanced AI agents, entities, and souls will comprise thousands of *linguistic instructions* (formerly known as 'prompts'): our focus is on streamlining the management this complexity, freeing you to create more effective and engaging AI experiences.